emmanuelrichard01/crypto-data-pipeline/README.md

 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)
 [![Status](https://img.shields.io/badge/status-production--ready-success)](#)

-A production-ready, modular cryptocurrency data pipeline that extracts, transforms, and visualizes real-time market data from CoinGecko API.
-Built with Python, PostgreSQL, dbt, Streamlit, and Grafana.
+A production-ready, end-to-end data pipeline for cryptocurrency market analytics.

+This project takes real-time price data from the CoinGecko API and turns it into clean, trustworthy insights with:

+- Automated extraction & loading into PostgreSQL

+- Transformations and testing with dbt

+- Interactive dashboards in Streamlit

+- Advanced monitoring & alerting powered by Grafana

+All services are fully containerized with Docker, orchestrated with Make, and wired into CI/CD for production reliability.

+Whether you’re exploring crypto market trends, learning modern data engineering, or evaluating production-grade pipeline design, this repo is built to be both a reference and a ready-to-run system.

 ![Dashboard Preview](docs/dashboard-preview.png)